 When building these camps, every detail has been taken in to consideration from where to place the structures, to the materials that are used, to not cutting trees or driving over delicate areas, to not blocking animal highways, to not putting harmful chemicals into the earth.
 Every single detail is done with the animals and the environment as top priority.
 This is amazing!

 I traveled with Wilderness Safaris and stayed at four of their eco-camps throughout Zambia & Zimbabwe.
 I find it hard to put into words what the experience is really like.
 Here is a quick list of my highlights from an amazing 9 day trip.
-Hopefully soon I’ll find time to write about many of these experiences more in depth.

 - Walking with endangered rhinos in Zambia